Fiber Materials, Inc. (FMI)

 As an industry leader in its field and a significant Maine manufacturer, Auburn Manufacturing, Inc. (AMI) has continued to thrive throughout 2014.
 The company’s overseas markets have grown in Asia, Australia, and Latin America.
 AMI’s high heat insulation fabrics are being used in welding projects across various industries: shipbuilding in South Korea, mining in Australia, and a range of industrial sectors, such as automotive and petroleum, in Mexico.

 Ten years ago, John and Brendan Ready had to decide between paying rent for an apartment or leasing new warehouse space on the Portland waterfront.
 They chose to pay for warehouse space, both living and working there.
-Today, their business is a multi-million-dollar international lobster enterprise.
+In 2014, their business is a multi-million-dollar international lobster enterprise.